 On May 19, 2009, we received a letter from the Investment Division of the Small Business Administration (the "SBA") that invited us to continue moving forward with the licensing of a small business investment company ("SBIC") subsidiary.
 Although our application to license this entity as an SBIC with the SBA is subject to the SBA approval, we remain cautiously optimistic that we will complete the licensing process.
-Our SBIC subsidiary will be a wholly-owned subsidiary and will be able to rely on an exclusion from the definition of "investment company" under the 1940 Act, and thus will not elect to be treated as a business development company under the 1940 Act.
+Our SBIC subsidiary will be a wholly-owned subsidiary and will be able to rely on an exclusion from the definition of "investment company" under the 1940 Act, and thus will not elect BDC status under the 1940 Act.
 Our SBIC subsidiary will have an investment objective similar to ours and will make similar types of investments in accordance with SBIC regulations.

 To the extent that we receive an SBIC license, our SBIC subsidiary will be allowed to issue SBA-guaranteed debentures, subject to the required capitalization of the SBIC subsidiary.
 SBA guaranteed debentures carry long-term fixed rates that are generally lower than rates on comparable bank and other debt.
 Under the regulations applicable to SBICs, an SBIC may have outstanding debentures guaranteed by the SBA generally in an amount up to twice its regulatory capital, which generally equates to the amount of its equity capital.
 The SBIC regulations currently limit the amount that our SBIC subsidiary may borrow to a maximum of \$150 million.
 This means that our SBIC subsidiary may access the full \$150 million maximum available if it has \$75 million in regulatory capital.
-In addition, if we are able to obtain financing under the SBIC program, our SBIC subsidiary will be subject to regulation and oversight by the SBA, including requirements with respect to maintaining certain minimum financial ratios and other covenants.
-In connection with the filing of our SBA license application, we are applying for exemptive relief from the SEC to permit us to exclude the debt of our SBIC subsidiary guaranteed by the SBA from our consolidated asset coverage ratio, which will enable us to fund more investments with debt capital.
-There can be no assurance that we will be granted an SBIC license, that if we are granted an SBIC license we will be able to capitalize the subsidiary to \$75 million to access the full \$150 million maximum available or that we will receive the exemptive relief from the SEC.
+In addition, if we are able to obtain financing under the SBIC program, we will be subject to regulation and oversight by the SBA, including requirements with respect to maintaining certain minimum financial ratios and other